Team

 Regan Shrumm is a queer and disabled artist, curator, and administrator currently based on the traditional and unceded lands of the Lekwungen and W̱ SÁNE peoples (currently Victoria, BC).
 Born on the traditional territory of the Haudensaunee and Anishaabeg (Hamilton, ON), they grew up moving around the West and East Coasts of the United States.
 Read More

-Dr. Sharanjit Kaur Sandhra (Sharn) – Program Advisor is a Historian at Parks Canada, sessional faculty in the Department of History at UFV , and founder of Belonging Matters Consulting.
-Before this, Sharn worked as Coordinator at the South Asian Studies Institute at UFV for more than 12 years and as co-curator and co-manager of the Sikh Heritage Museum, National Historic Site and Gur Sikh Temple (gurdwara).
+Dr. Sharanjit Kaur Sandhra (Sharn) – Program Advisor is a Historian and founder of Belonging Matters Consulting.
+Sharn worked as Coordinator at the South Asian Studies Institute at UFV for more than 12 years and as co-curator and co-manager of the Sikh Heritage Museum, National Historic Site and Gur Sikh Temple (gurdwara).
+Her PhD looks at the affective experiences of museum visitors through a critical race theory lens with the dissertation is titled “Museums as Spaces of Belonging: Racialized Power in the Margins.”
+Sharn is a passionate activist, building bridges between community and academia through museum work.She has been featured in the Knowledge Network series “B.C: An Untold History,” is a published author, and has been featured on local, and international podcasts and media.

 Leadership Team